hmcts/befta-fw/README.md

 In all other cases, the default or specified value of this instructive configuration is essential for the framework to be able to decide which object in the actual response should be compared to which one in the expected response.

+An example test data file is [here](https://github.com/hmcts/ccd-data-store-api/blob/develop/src/aat/resources/features/F-051/S-109.td.json) showing a nested use of this feature.

 ## 6) INTRODUCING PROGRAMMATIC LOGIC INTO TEST SUITES